Zal42/weatherspout/README.md

 The images used are from the Hackerbox's project and from FreePik (https://www.freepikcompany.com/).

-This code is designed to use openweathermap.org's Once Call API 3.0
+This code is designed to use openweathermap.org's One Call API 3.0

 Don't forget to edit weatherspout.ino to add the details for your WiFi AP, OpenWeather credentials, and your location.